wwcodesg/python-tutorials/notebook/1_basics/README.md

 	  John Wiley & Sons
 	  ISBN: 978-1-118-90866-2

-Various online resources are listed within the notebooks they are referenced at.
+Various online resources are listed at the bottom of the notebooks they are referenced at.